Scott Richardson (politician)

 Scott Richardson is an American politician who has served as a member of the Arkansas House of Representatives since January 9, 2023.
-He represents Arkansas' 13th House district.
+He represents Arkansas's 13th House district.

 Electoral history

 He was elected in 2018 unopposed.
 He lost reelection in 2020, and won reelection in 2022.

 Biography

 Richardson is a Baptist.
 He served in the United States Army from 1989 to 1998, during the Gulf War.
 He graduated from Atkins High School.
 He earned a bachelor's degree in computer and information sciences in 2004, and a master's degree in information technology from Arkansas Tech University in 2006.
 He is a member of the American Legion.